servalproject/batphone/CURRENT-RELEASE.md

    and network to detect updates after synchronisation is complete, so conserves power and bandwidth.

+ * The [Rhizome][] storage layer will attempt to preserve a minimum of 100MB of free space.
+While internally there are two settings to control this behaviour, no user interface has been built to set them.
+Old content will be discarded to make room for new content, with a bias towards discarding large files first.
+   This check will be performed whenever new content arrives, and every 30 minutes while the application is running.

  * The impact of [Rhizome][] operations and transfers on voice call latency has been reduced but not eliminated (see Known Issues below).

  * Multi-hop voice calls have been tested and are more reliable than they were in 0.90 “Shiny”, but there are still issues (see below).

+ * If there is no built in dialler, we now provide our own simple activity to initiate a phone call.

  * The [Rhizome][] File Detail dialog now displays the "Open" and "Save" buttons together instead of just "Save" initially, which changed to "Open"